 Some kids chew up tasks and spit them out.
-Before you can sit back down, they’re asking, “What do I do now?“
+Before you can sit back down, they’re asking, “Ok, so, what do I do now?”

-- a differentiated task that is more appropriate to their needs, and that they won’t finish so quickly.
+- develop a differentiated task that is appropriate to their needs.
+Then, (surprise!) they won’t finish so quickly.

-- a system where kids can easily move onto a known activity after finishing required work, such as independent studies or ongoing creative works.
+- create a system where kids can easily move onto a known activity after finishing required work.
+This may be an independent study or some other ongoing creative work.

 Weekly, Not Daily, Tasks

-In my class, I tried to focus on larger, weekly tasks, due on Friday, rather than smaller tasks due that day.
+In my class, I tried to focus on larger, weekly tasks, that were due on Friday, rather than smaller tasks due that day.
 These would be hefty enough so that kids could fill their free time throughout the week as needed.

-Make parts of this task optional.
+Make some parts of this task optional.
 This will help kids who want to take on the bigger task, but simply don’t have the free time that your fastest-moving students have.
 They can complete the required parts, but leave the optional pieces unfinished.

 These larger tasks really work best when you can incorporate student talents.

 The Ongoing Project

-Then, if students finish their story before Friday, and have added an artistic element, and still need something to do, they can pick up their interest-based research project, experiment, or other creative task that has a longer (perhaps month-long) time-frame.
+Then, if students finish their story before Friday, added an artistic element, and still need something to do, they can pick up their ongoing interest-based research project, experiment, or other creative task that has a longer (perhaps month- or quarter-long) time frame.

-Kids should know what to move onto next without asking you.
+Your students must know what to move onto next without asking you.
 This means you need to teach them the system you’ve created.
 It can be as simple as an ordered list on the whiteboard for that week.
-Feel free to incorporate choices into the list as well.
 However you set it up, students should go to the list, not you, for their next step.
 This will probably take training.

-And, for those kids who truly fly through everything (and produce quality work), don’t be afraid to ask them, “What would you like to do with your free time this week?”
+And, for those kids who have flown through everything (and produced quality work), don’t be afraid to ask them, “What would you like to do with your free time this week?”
 They might have a great idea that you would never have thought of.